modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-2013** to François Englert and Peter W. Higgs “for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which recently was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN’s Large Hadron Collider”.

-*The BEH Mechanism and its Scalar Boson* by Englert
+*The BEH Mechanism and its Scalar Boson* by Englert.

 MLA style: François Englert – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. <https://www.nobelprize.org/prizes/physics/2013/englert/lecture/>

-*Evading the Goldstone Theorem* by Higgs
+*Evading the Goldstone Theorem* by Higgs.

 MLA style: Peter Higgs – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. <https://www.nobelprize.org/prizes/physics/2013/higgs/lecture/>